306. DSC 201- 3:4- Pre-Raphelite Movement (1)

 Themes and Style

 Pre-Raphaelite literature is often characterized by its emphasis on beauty, nature, and the past.
-Writers in this movement were drawn to detailed descriptions and rich, vivid language.
+Writers in this movement were drawn to detailed descriptions, rich, and vivid language.
 They sought to evoke intense emotions through their portrayal of love, death, and spirituality, often in a medieval or mythical setting.

 Conclusion

-The Pre-Raphaelite movement in literature was a reaction against the industrial age’s materialism, offering a return to the emotional and aesthetic values of the medieval past.
+The Pre-Raphaelite movement in literature was a reaction against the Industrial Age’s materialism, offering a return to the emotional and aesthetic values of the medieval past.
 Through their richly descriptive, symbolic, and often mystical works, writers like Dante Gabriel Rossetti, Christina Rossetti, and William Morris left a lasting impact on English literature, inspiring future generations to explore beauty, nature, and the depth of human emotion.